Gman-Superfly/AKIRA/THEORY_EXPERIMENT_MAPPING.md

 ## How to Use This Document

-**For theorists:** Find which experiments test your hypotheses
+**For theorists:** Find which experiments test your hypotheses.
-**For experimentalists:** Find which hypothesis your experiment tests
+**For experimentalists:** Find which hypothesis your experiment tests.
-**For reviewers:** Check derivation chain from foundations to predictions
+**For reviewers:** Check derivation chain from foundations to predictions.

 ---